joshpencheon/joshpencheon.github.io/_posts/2024-01-29-preparing-raspberry-pi-5-for-pcie-boot.md

 The first thing you'll need is an adaptor, like [this board from Pimoroni](https://shop.pimoroni.com/products/nvme-base), to provide an M.2 interface supporting "M key" SSDs up to 80mm in length.

-If, once you've connected  drive it isn't recognised, you may need to add to your boot `config.txt` the following to ensure the connector is enabled:
+If after connecting the drive it still isn't recognised, you may need to add to your boot `config.txt` the following to ensure the connector is enabled:

 ```
 dtparam=pciex1